xitu/gold-miner/TODO1/an-introduction-to-speech-recognition-using-wfsts.md

 ## Some basic algorithms on WFSTs

-***

 ### Composition

 Composition, as the name suggests, refers to the process of combining 2 WFSTs to form a single WFST.
 If we have transducers for pronunciation and word-level grammar, such an algorithm would enable us to form a phone-to-word level system easily.

 Composition is done using 3 rules:

- 1. Initial state in the new WFST are formed by combining the initial states of the old WFSTs into pairs.
+1. Initial state in the new WFST are formed by combining the initial states of the old WFSTs into pairs
 2. Similarly, final states are combined into pairs.
 3. For every pair of edges such that the o-label of the first WFST is the i-label of the second, we add an edge from the source pair to the destination pair.
 The edge weight is summed using the sum rules.

 An example of composition is shown below.